opensafely/documentation/includes/glossary.md

 *[ICNARC-CMP]: data on covid-related intensive care admissions in England *[CPNS]: Covid-19 Patient Notification System - the route by which NHS England are informed of COVID-19-positive, deaths in hospital
 *[ONS]: Office for National Statistics - the UK's largest independent producer of official statistics and the recognised national statistical institute of the UK
+*[Level 3]: intermediate data, required for running a study, which may contain identifiable information, and which should never be considered for publication; usually a CSV produced from a study definition.
+Most OpenSAFELY users will not have (or need) permission to see this data directly
+*[Level 4]: tables, figures, and other structured files produced as a result of the analysis of Level 3 data, for example summary statistics and statistical models.
+OpenSAFELY users with the appropriate permission can view this data, and publish it to the internet if they consider it safe to do so
+*[TPP]: The Phoenix Partnership, the company behind the SystmOne EHR